Invariance and naturality of knot lattice homology and homotopy: A Cubical Construction of Lattice Homology

 Now that we have the generators of \(\CFb(G,\tf)\) we need to define the differential.
 The decomposition of \(\R^s\) into cubes presents it as a cubical complex, and up to powers of \(U\) the differential on \(\CFb(G,\tf)\) is the differential induced on this chain complex.
-In particular, up to some \(\varepsilon_{E,v}\in\{1,-1\} \) to account for orientation conventions and some non-negative integers \(a_v[K,E]\) and \(b_v[K,E]\) to account for the powers of \(U\) on the front and back faces we have
+Up to some \(\varepsilon_{E,v}\in\{1,-1\} \) to account for orientation conventions and some non-negative integers \(a_v[K,E]\) and \(b_v[K,E]\) to account for how \(U\) changes the maslov grading, we have

 One way to establish \(\varepsilon_{E,v}\) is that if